Custom-Roles-for-TTT/TTT-Custom-Roles/API.md

 *NOTE:* You must return a non-*nil* value for all of the properties or the hook results will be ignored

-**TTTScoringSummaryRender(ply, roleFileName, groupingRole, roleColor)** - Called before the round summary screen is shown.
+**TTTScoringSummaryRender(ply, roleFileName, groupingRole, roleColor, nameLabel)** - Called before the round summary screen is shown.
 Used to modify the color, position, and icon for a player.\
 *Realm:* Client\
 *Added in:* 1.1.5\
 *Parameters:*
 - *ply* - The player being rendered
 - *roleFileName* - The portion of the scoring icon path that indicates which role it belongs to.
 Used in the following icon path pattern: "vgui/ttt/score_{roleFileName}.png"
 - *groupingRole* - The role to use when determining the section to of the summary screen to put this player in
-- *roleColor* - The background color to use behind the role icon
+- *roleColor* - The background [Color](https://wiki.facepunch.com/gmod/Global.Color) to use behind the role icon
+- *nameLabel* - The name that is going to be used for this player on the round summary *(Added in 1.2.3)*

 *Return:*
 - *roleFileName* - The new roleFileName value to use or the original passed into the hook
 - *groupingRole* - The new groupingRole value to use or the original passed into the hook
 - *roleColor* - The new roleColor value to use or the original passed into the hook
+- *newName* - The new nameLabel value to use for the original passed into the hook *(Added in 1.2.3)*

 *NOTE:* You must return a non-*nil* value for all of the properties or the hook results will be ignored